Winter-Reed Teacher Loan Repayment

 Frequently Asked Question:

-• Do I still need to make payments on my undergraduate loans after I have been offered an award?
+• Do I still need to make payments on my student loans after I have been offered an award?

 Yes.
 However, SFA will provide you with an award offer letter (upon request) that you can present to your servicer, and your servicer may defer payments.